 It's important to note that some disputes may take longer than others to resolve, and the credit bureaus are not required to remove or update anything that is determined to be correct information.

-It's also important to remember that disputing information on your credit report may negatively affect your credit score.
-For example, there's a slight chance that an attempt to remove a collection account may actually update to show recent collection activity.
-Make sure you weigh all the pros and cons before deciding to dispute an item on your credit report.
+Keep in mind that disputing information on your credit report can negatively affect your credit score, which can throw a wrench in your gears if you want to open a new line of credit or increase your credit limit with an existing company.
+If you try to remove a collection account, for example, there’s a chance your report will update to show recent collection activity — and knock your score down even lower.
+So make sure you weigh all the pros and cons before deciding to dispute an item on your credit report.

 Disputing your debt